 This annual award, named for Marie R. Pistilli, the former organizer of DAC, recognizes individuals who have visibly helped to advance the profile of women in the EDA industry.
-This year’s honoree (to be announced prior to DAC) will be interviewed and presented with the award at the conference during the Pavilion Panel: A Conversation with the 2012 Marie R. Pistilli Award Winner on June 4th, 2012.
+This year’s honoree (to be announced prior to DAC) will be presented with the award at the 51st DAC General/Opening Session on Monday, June 2, 2014.

 The Marie R. Pistilli award is open to men and women in industry or academia with technical or non-technical backgrounds.
 Nominees are individuals who have made notable contributions through work that has helped to advance the profile of women in the EDA industry.
 Past awardees have played key roles in creating, launching or managing products that involved contributions from women, or created opportunities for women in the EDA industry.
 Others have been leaders within a company or organization who have helped raise the awareness of women, or mentors or role models for successful women, in the EDA industry.

-“For the past dozen years the Marie R. Pistilli Women in Electronic Design Automation Achievement Award has honored dedicated individuals in the EDA industry,” said WWED Chairperson, Karen Bartleson of Synopsys.
-“We encourage people to nominate someone whose work has contributed to creating opportunities and raising the awareness of women in EDA.
+“The Marie R. Pistilli Women in Electronic Design Automation Achievement Award is a prestigious award for our industry,” said WWED Chairperson, Valerie Rachko, Mentor, A Siemens Business “We encourage people to nominate someone whose work has contributed to creating opportunities and raising the awareness of women in EDA.
 We look forward to receiving nominations from both the industry and academia”.

 Past recipients of the award include: